MohdNishan/nuxt-client/docs/services/ZOO-Project-Full-Documentation.rst

 2. Apply the MOZJS Patch
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Download the patch file from Gérald's link and apply it:
+Download the patch file and apply it:

 .. code-block:: bash